 Use the free tools to build practical skills now

 Download the 30 free PM templates and practise using them on a real or hypothetical project.
 Build a Gantt chart in Excel.
 Write a project charter using the template.
 Map stakeholders on the power-interest grid.
 Calculate EVM metrics using the free EVM calculator.
 Practical familiarity with PM tools and documents is more impressive in an interview than knowing the theory.
+This is something I tell all my students.

 5

-Get your first certification — then get experience — then PMP
+Get your first certification, then get experience, then PMP

 09 — FAQ